Skip to main content

 Key Takeaways

-• Philadelphia peptide access splits three ways: Center City and Main Line longevity practices at $350 to $700 per month per peptide plus a $200 to $450 consult, mobile IV services at $350 to $750 per NAD+ session, and Pennsylvania-licensed telehealth from $175 per month all-inclusive.
+• Philadelphia longevity and hormone practices in Center City and along the Main Line typically run $350 to $700 per month per peptide plus a $200 to $450 consult, and mobile IV services charge $350 to $750 per NAD+ session.

 Quick Facts